Treat Huey: 2015: New partnership, Three ATP titles

 Huey and Lipsky then went on to win their first team title and the fourth of Huey's career at the 2015 Estoril Open against top seeds Marc López and David Marrero.
 Huey and Lipsky next participated at the 2015 Geneva Open reaching the semifinals losing to Raven Klaasen and Yen-Hsun Lu in two tight sets.
 They then competed at the 2015 French Open losing in the first round to Marin Draganja and Henri Kontinen in three sets.

-He then participated at a Challenger event in Ilkley, Great Britain with Somdev Devvarman losing in the first round to Johan Brunstrom and Matwe Middelkoop in three sets.
+He then participated at a Challenger event in Ilkley, Great Britain with Somdev Devvarman losing in the first round to Johan Brunström and Matwé Middelkoop in three sets.
 He next competed with regular partner Scott Lipsky at the 2015 Aegon Open Nottingham losing in the first round to top seeds Marcel Granollers and Leander Paes in three sets.

 In July, Huey and Lipsky then played at the 2015 Wimbledon Championships beating 12th seeds Pablo Cuevas and David Marrero in straight sets before going on to lose to Jonathan Erlich and Philipp Petzschner.
 He then travelled to Taiwan to play the 2015 Davis Cup Asia/Oceana group II 2nd round against Chinese Taipei in which he partnered compatriot Ruben Gonzales to win the doubles rubber.

 He went on to win two more titles at the 2015 St. Petersburg Open in September and at the 2015 Malaysian Open, Kuala Lumpur in October with Henri Kontinen.